harvesthill/reddit-wiki-archive/steroids/datbtrue.md

 I understand not wanting to use exogenously administered insulin.
 Does this mean you would lose out on insulin's contribution to GH induced anabolism?

-No...you can achieve what would amount to a couple iu of Hum-R by using glucose &amp;amp; leucine.
+No...you can achieve what would amount to a couple iu of Hum-R by using glucose & leucine.
 The two work synergistically to spike insulin.

 About 3.5 grams of Leucine was sufficient to double the insulin response to 25grams of glucose.
 See below: